About the client

 We’ve achieved great results together

-The partnership with Intellias has enabled our client to spot new business opportunities for their location-related data visualization service.
+The partnership with Intellias has enabled our client to spot new business opportunities for their location-related map visualization service.
 As a result, our client is considering a few investment choices.

 They want to provide better integration options, so their service is reusable by other existing and future products.
 In addition, our client contemplates rebuilding their visualization service so that small businesses and individual consumers can use it efficiently.